WeWatchWall/stark-db/README.md

 transactions.
 Short results are communicated across threads, and re-run if there are any collisions of target IDs.

-Long transactions still block up all the writes until they are complete.
+Long transactions are run serially and block up all the writes until they are complete.
 Long transactions are ones that:

 - modify a parameter-specified number of rows (TODO: what parameter?)